austinrobichaux18/PackingBinProblem/README.md

 The 3-dimensional version of this problem is used for packing shipping containers, mail carriers, and other logisitics.
 It is similar to the 0/1 Knapsack problem.

+# How to run this application
+To check a file, edit the "InputFile.txt" to contain data you wish to check and run the application.
+The console will indicate pass or failure.

 # Sources, Similar material, Educational
 See relevant sources that helped me understand this problem.
-Ultimately none of which gave usable c# code, so I decided to create this applicaiton! https://en.wikipedia.org/wiki/Cutting_stock_problem
+Ultimately none of which gave usable c# code, so I decided to create this application!
+https://en.wikipedia.org/wiki/Cutting_stock_problem
 https://en.wikipedia.org/wiki/Bin_packing_problem
 https://en.wikipedia.org/wiki/NP-hardness